 Organ Pipe Cactus National Monument is more than just a great place to explore, relax, and enjoy the scenery, it also plays a significant role is science and preservation.
 In 1976, the monument was designated an International Biosphere Reserve by the United Nationals Education, Scientific and Cultural Organization (UNESCO), and in 2001 the Quitobaquito Springs with the monument was declared a Globally Important Bird Area by the American Bird Conservancy.
 Most of Organ Pipe Cactus National Monument is also a designated wilderness area, but unlike most wilderness areas in the United States, you’re allowed to drive in the park.
 That’s a good thing for overlanders and explorers, because the Ajo Mountain and Puerto Blanco Drives are among the best drives in the Sonoran Desert.
 Period!

 For the overlander, two fantastic, scenic drives can be found in the park.
 At 41 miles, the Puerto Blanco Drive is the longest and the most varied.
 With several stops for photos and lunch, we were able to complete the drive in four hours.
 The Puerto Blanco Drive travels deep into the monument’s unspoiled backcountry through mountain foothills and cactus-covered plains.
 The drive will take you past old mines, springs, historic sites, and several hiking paths.
 The drive can be rough in places, but it doesn’t start out that way.
 The first 5 miles of the drive to the Pinkley Peak viewing area is partially paved and wide enough to accommodate two-way traffic.
 After Pinkley Peak, the road narrows to a one-way lane that flows counterclockwise.
-Most of the tourists turn around at this point, leaving only the most adventurous to complete the circuit.
+Most tourists turn around at this point, leaving only the most adventurous to complete the circuit.

 The Puerto Blanco Drive is best tackled with a high-clearance four-wheel drive vehicle, especially during or immediately after a heavy rain.
 The reason is due to the numerous washes that cut through the route, including one long stretch on the southwest part of the loop where the road is actually a wash.
 Parts of the road is rocky, pitted, with heavy washboarding, but overall, it isn’t too bad.
 I didn’t air down my tires, but in retrospect, I probably should have.
 The most scenic and enjoyable part of the drive is the stretch between Pinkley Peak and the Bonita Well on the north side of the route.
 Here, the road skirts the northern edge of the scenic Puerto Blanco Mountains.
 The entire drive includes four or five picnic areas where you can stop for lunch and stretch your legs.
 If you decide to tackle this route, make sure you stop at the aforementioned Quitobaquito Springs, a beautiful oasis used by migratory birds.